SwedbankPay/swedbank-pay-sdk-dotnet/README.md

 [![Dependabot Status][dependabot-badge]][dependabot]
 [![Contributor Covenant][coc-badge]][coc]

-`SwedbankPay.Sdk` is a `netstandard2` library that allows you to interact with Swedbank Pay's API Platform in a statically typed client.
-For information about which runtimes (.NET Framework, .NET Core, Mono, Xamarin, etc.) support .NET Standard 2.0, [see Microsoft's documentation][netstandard].
+`SwedbankPay.Sdk` is a library that allows you to interact with [Swedbank Pay's API Platform][dev-portal] in a statically typed client targeting [.NET Standard 2.0][netstandard].
+For information about which runtimes (.NET Framework, .NET Core, Mono, Xamarin, etc.) support .NET Standard 2.0, [see Microsoft's documentation][netstandard-impl].

 ## About